dagbdagb/librenms/doc/Support/Performance-general.md

 If you are not discouraged yet:

-For computers, the classic *hardware* bottlenecks are:
+For computers, the classic bottlenecks are:
+1. hardware
 * CPU (cycles, clock, temperature, power)
 * Network IO (bandwidth, IOPS)
 * Memory (size, bandwidth)
 * Cache (size, bandwidth)  applies to both Disk and CPU
 * Disk (size, bandwith, IOPS)

+Add in a shared environments and/or resources (be it virtual machines, virtual hardware or general servers doing multiple things) and the picture quickly becomes quite fuzzy.

+2. the operating system
 Then there is the Operating System, with its myriad of schedulers and various magic incantations not to be uttered in polite company.

-Add in a shared environments and/or resources (be it virtual machines or general servers doing multiple things) and the picture becomes quite fuzzy.
+3. application
 And finally, the application on top.
-In our case LibreNMS is polling data via the network, writing to RRDs on disk (or to the net via NFS), and communicating with MySQL (locally, or via the net).
+In the case of LibreNMS, we are polling data via the network, writing to RRDs on disk (or to the net via NFS), and communicating with MySQL (locally, or via the net).
 MySQL reads and writes data to disk.

 ## Tools